 1. Don’t start if you don’t think you can keep it up

 Truth be told blogging takes dedication.
 Some people find it a chore.
 Some people find it intimidating.
 Some people think they have nothing to say.
 Some people are too finite in what they think they want to write about.
-Some people lose the thrill because they want more comments, more participation on their blogs, and can’t figure out where the readers are.
+Some people lose the thrill because they want more comments, more participation on their blogs, aren’t selling or making enough money and can’t figure out where the readers are.

 There are lots of posts that will tell you how to drive traffic to your blog; I’ll leave you to find those.
 What I will say is that blogging takes courage, imagination and, as I said before, dedication.
 If you’re thinking about blogging but don’t think you have all 3 of the above, don’t even start, especially if you were thinking about doing it for business purposes.
 The world doesn’t need more clutter on the internet.

 I’ll offer you a caveat though.
 If you’re unsure and want to give it a try then set up a blog in a free space and give it a shot.
 Before you do that, decide what you want to write about and then write 10 articles.
 That’s just to prove to yourself that you can do it; if not, walk away.